cs4241-20a/a3-persistence/README.md

-TODO: VALIDATE HTML PAGES AND DESCRIBE ACHIEVEMENTS AND MIDDLEWARE

 FPS Stat Calculator (A3) - Joe Swetz
 ===

-This project continued with the application I created for A2: it is a stat calculator for First Person Shooer (FPS) games.
-The user enters the kills, assists and deaths for game they place, and the application enters them into a running table, along with the calculated kill/death ratio and assist/death ratio.
+This project continued with the application I created for A2: it is a stat calculator for First Person Shooter (FPS) games.
+The user enters the kills, assists and deaths for game they play, and the application enters them into a running table, along with the calculated kill/death ratio and assist/death ratio.
 The running totals and averages for kills, assists and deaths are continuously updated.
 The user can then download a CSV file with their stats, so they can make charts and graphs of their performance.

-One of the biggest challenges I faced for this assignment were dealing with the asynchronous queries to the MongoDB database.
-I would often try to retrieve values from the database to calculate the latest total and average, right after I added an element into the table.
-I would oftentimes try to retrieve data from the database before the item to add finished inserting, leading to incorrect totals and averages.
-The other big challenge I had was implemented the mass modify and delete functionalities.
-I couldn't use updateMany since each modified row had to have their respective derived fields updated, and I have trouble with delete because it took some time for me to understand how to query for multiple ObjectIds.
+One of the biggest challenges I faced for this assignment was dealing with the asynchronous queries to the MongoDB database.
+I would often try to retrieve values from the database to calculate the latest total and average, right after I added an element into the table, leading to incorrect totals and averages.
+The other big challenge I had was implementing the mass modify and delete functionalities.
+I couldn't use updateMany since each modified row had to have their respective derived fields updated, and I had trouble with delete because it took some time for me to understand how to query for multiple ObjectIds.
+Finally, the last challenge was getting Github Authentication to work, which after hours of debugging turn out to be a misunderstanding of what the callbackURL in Github was supposed to be (I originally put a file path to the HTML page that I wanted to be redirected to, not the route on the server to handle the GET request).

-TODO: I chose to authenticate with Github since everyone in the course has a Github account, meaning I didn't have to worry about a user now having an account.
+I chose to authenticate with Github since everyone in the course has a Github account, meaning I didn't have to worry about a user now having an account.
 For the CSS framework, I chose Bulma because I looked the initial look of the official website, there seemed to be a good amount of documentation, and the process of adding class modifies in the HTML in order to manipulate a tag's CSS properties made it pretty straightforward to use.

 The five Express middleware packages I used were described below in the list of implemented functionality.

 Baseline Requirements
 ---
 I satisfied the requirements for this assignment in the following ways:
 - **Functionality**
-    - A server using Express in server.js which implements the same FPS Stat Calculator applicatio from A2.
+    - A server using Express in server.js which implements the same FPS Stat Calculator application from A2.
-    - todo: show only data for user
+    - The Results functionality was implemented using Github authentication and username/password login.
+The table now only show the data in the database for the currently logged-in user.
+(The assignment says to return all data on the server, but Professor Roberts confirmed in Teams that we are only supposed to retutn data for the currently logged-in user);
-    - Form/Entry Functionality is implemented as a from for adding an new element, a form for modifying all the rows in the table that are checked off in their respective checkboxes, and a Delete button that deletes all items in the table that are checked off in their respective checkboxes.
+    - Form/Entry Functionality is implemented as a form for adding a new element, a form for modifying all the rows in the table that are checked off in their respective checkboxes, and a Delete button that deletes all items in the table that are checked off in their respective checkboxes.